Climbing Essentials: Starting Your Journey Into Rock Climbing

 Prusik Knot

-The prusik knot is a friction knot that is used for ascending or descending a rope in an emergency situation, such as a self-rescue scenario.
+The prusik knot is a friction knot that is used for ascending or descending a rope in an emergency situation, such as a -rescue scenario.
 Knowing how to tie a prusik knot correctly can be a lifesaving skill in the event of an unexpected situation.

 Double Fisherman's Knot